wavyland/wavy/README.md

 When annotated with `wavy.squat.ai/enable=true`, Pods are patched by Wavy so that the applications running in them can render their GUI and the GUI is exposed on a port named `wavy-http`.

 > **Note**: Kubernetes annotation values are required to be strings; this means the value of this annotation must be the YAML string literal `"true"` rather than the YAML boolean `true`.

+### basic-auth-secret

+Access to an application can be guarded with basic authentication by annotating the workload with `wavy.squat.ai/basic-auth-secret`.
+When basic authentication is activated, access is only permitted with the username and password contained in the secret referenced in the annotation.
+The secret is expected to be a Kubernetes secret of type `kubernetes.io/basic-auth` and must provide values for the `username` and `password` keys.
+See the [Kubernetes documentation on secrets](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret) for more information.

 ### tls-secret